Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Click the photo to find out more stunning places to visit around Oirase Gorge!

-Coming from Aomori City, before reaching Oirase Gorge, there are a series of stunning attractions that the JR bus drives pass by.
+Coming from Aomori City, before reaching Oirase Gorge, the JR bus passes by a series of stunning attractions.
 If you have extra time, how about hopping off the bus to explore these breathtaking places or even a night in Mt.
 Hakkōda?

-For more information, please refer to our article about where to visit between Hakkōda Ropeway to Yakeyama!
+For more information, please refer to our article about where to visit between Hakkōda Ropeway and Yakeyama!

-Oirase Gorge and Lake Towada are the two destinations in Aomori Prefecture that go hand in hand.
-So when planning your trip, remember to allocate at least half a day at this stunning lake!
+Oirase Gorge and Lake Towada are two destinations in Aomori Prefecture that complement each other perfectly.
+When planning your trip, remember to allocate at least half a day to visit this stunning lake.

 For more information, please refer to our article on Lake Towada (=゚ω゚)ノ.